 Why should you hire an Oakland County retail fraud attorney with LEWIS & DICKSTEIN, P.L.L.C.?

 Dismissal of all charges is always our top priority when possible.
-Although prosecutors and judges frequently have the initial impression that a person charged with retail fraud in Michigan is dishonest or bad, we are virtually always successful in helping them understand that our client is a good person who made an isolated, poor decision or the government or store falsely accused them.
-We will take the time to talk with you, answer all of your questions, address each of your concerns, and work with you to develop a winning strategy.
+Prosecutors and judges frequently believe that a person charged with retail fraud in Michigan is dishonest or immoral.
+We are usually successful in helping them understand that our client is a good person who made an isolated, poor decision or the government or store falsely accused them.
+We will take the time to talk with you, answer your questions, address your concerns, and work with you to develop a winning strategy.
 When you hire the Oakland County defense attorneys with LEWIS & DICKSTEIN, P.L.L.C., we will represent you with a unique and highly effective team approach.
-You will have multiple lawyers, paralegals, and other professionals collaborating to ensure that you receive the best outcome possible.
+Multiple lawyers, paralegals, and other professionals will collaborate to ensure you receive the best outcome possible.
 We will always promptly return your calls and emails, and we will always be nonjudgmental and treat you will dignity and respect.

-In those cases where a person admits that he or she committed a retail fraud and there is overwhelming evidence of guilt, or in cases with defendants who have prior records, we have a proven track record of helping most clients avoid jail and prison.
+In those cases where a person admits that they committed retail fraud and there is overwhelming evidence of guilt, or in cases with defendants with prior records, our attorneys have a proven track record of helping most clients avoid jail and prison.
 Our attorneys are widely regarded as being among the best Oakland County criminal defense lawyers.
 They have an unparalleled track record for getting charges dismissed and keeping clients out of jail.

-The Best Defense for Retail Fraud and Reasonable Rates
+The Best Oakland County Defense for Retail Fraud

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.